Slicer/apidocs.slicer.org/README.md

 The [slicer-apidocs-builder](https://github.com/Slicer/slicer-apidocs-builder) tool is used within a CircleCI build to checkout Slicer source code, build doxygen documentation and publish generated html pages.

-Each time the `master` branch of https://github.com/Slicer/Slicer is updated or each time a new release tag is pushed, the generated documentation is either added to the `master` folder or added to a new folder named after the release tag.
+Each time the `main` branch of https://github.com/Slicer/Slicer is updated or each time a new release tag is pushed, the generated documentation is either added to the `main` folder or added to a new folder named after the release tag.
 Then the updated content is pushed to the `gh-pages` branch.

 The simple GitHub post-receive web hook handler triggering a CircleCI build is